dragon7-fc/misc/algorithm/LeetCode/[Medium] 80. Remove Duplicates from Sorted Array II.md

 80. Remove Duplicates from Sorted Array II

-Given a sorted array nums, remove the duplicates in-place such that duplicates appeared at most twice and return the new length.
+Given a sorted array `nums`, remove the duplicates in-place such that duplicates appeared at most twice and return the new length.

 Do not allocate extra space for another array, you must do this by **modifying the input array** in-place with O(1) extra memory.